Napoleonic Marshals of France

 What about those generals who survived the French Revolutionary Wars only to be killed in battle before their careers reached their peak?
 Chandler cites historian Marcel Dupont that Napoleon told General Saint-Hilaire in April of 1809, "Well, you have earned your marshal's baton and you shall have it."
 Chandler goes on, "Before the coveted insignia could arrive from Paris, St. Hilaire would be dead..."3 It seems unlikely that Napoleon actually said this as it is not recorded in a number of sources that Saint-Hilaire would become a marshal.
 Furthermore, as an example Poniatowski was named a marshal on the spot, there was no delay to becoming a marshal, and it shouldn't have taken more than six weeks to receive something of such importance from Paris.
 Regardless, Saint-Hilaire was a distinguished general and he may have become a marshal had he lived.

 If Napoleon had remained in power, who might he have named a marshal in later years?
 On Saint Helena, Napoleon was asked by Dr. O'Meara who was the ablest of his generals and Napoleon replied, "That is difficult to say, but it seems to me it may have been Suchet.
 Once it was Masséna, but eventually one had to consider him as virtually dead.
-Suchet, Clauzel, and Gérard were the best French generals in my opinion."4 Suchet was already a marshal, and both Clauzel and Gérard would become marshals under Louis Philippe.
+Suchet, Clauzel, and Gérard were the best French generals in my opinion."4 Suchet was already a marshal, and both Clauzel and Gérard would become marshals during the reign of Louis Philippe.
 At another time on Saint Helena, Napoleon said to Las Casas, "The generals who seemed destined to rise to future distinction were Gérard, Clauzel, Foy, Lamarque, et cetera.
 These were my new marshals."5 Did Napoleon literally say "et cetera", or did Las Casas not write down all the names?
 It would have been very interesting to know who else Napoleon thought had the talent to be marshals.
 Reille is a likely candidate as he commanded wings of the armies in Spain and a corps in Belgium and Mouton is another candidate as he also commanded a corps in Belgium.
-Neither had failures in their record and both eventually became Marshals of France under Louis Philippe.
+Neither had failures in their record and both eventually became Marshals of France during Louis Philippe's reign.

 Regardless of what ifs, Napoleon appointed the following 26 generals as Marshals of the Empire between 1804 and 1815: